codywickman2/CSSE-370/log.md

     A. Run your website through the OWASP Zap tool and submit a screenshot showing that you have addressed any risks that you are able to control (not server-side vulnerabilities).

+PHASE #8:

+  Test Cases

+    Add a React component to your webpage that "reacts" to user input by displaying changes.
+    To do this, you will need to
+      - Install and run webpack locally,
+      - Build (compile into) a JavaScript file which will include a React component,
+      - Add the file to your project,
+      - Connect it logically to your project.